 As you grow, your mouth will change as well.
 If you find that your speech is getting better as you age and you no longer have eating and drinking issues, there may be a chance that you can avoid having a frenectomy.

 As with most procedures, the older you are, the longer it will take to heal.
-That being said, it is still a very straightforward treatment, and there is nothing to worry about.
+It is still a very straightforward treatment, and there is nothing to worry about.

 If you have insurance, they will usually cover the cost of a frenectomy.
 Just ensure to get a referral from a doctor.
 Otherwise, you will be paying out of your pocket.
-Always check with your insurer first, though, as there might be a co-pay involved.
+Always check with your insurer first, though, as a co-pay might be involved.

 If you are paying for this treatment, the cost can vary depending on your location and the surgeon you are using; expect to fork out between $800-$8,000.

-This is a significant amount, and you should always ask your surgeon if you can pay it off with a payment plan.
+This is a significant amount; you should always ask your surgeon if you can pay it off with a payment plan.

 What Happens if Your Frenum Tears?

 Frenum tears are prevalent in children.
 If it has torn, you will usually notice blood coming from the top of the gums and lips.
 Usually, there is no need for any medical attention, and it should heal on its own.
 However, here is some advice that might help you in this type of situation:

 Press your lip against your teeth for 10 minutes to stop the bleeding.
 Try not to pull up your lip to check your frenum, as this could tear it further and cause more bleeding.

 - a simple and effective in-office procedure that can help improve your speech,